Inositol is vital for health, yet it has been touted as an unnecessary vitamin by conventional medicine.

 - Prevention of fatty build-up in the heart

 - Aids in metabolism of nutrients into energy

 Inositol and choline, though quite different chemically, appear to work synergistically in that they are both essential components of phospholipids, the most important lipids (fats) in plants and animals.
 Together, inositol and choline make what’s known as lecithin.
 Lecithin assists in the absorption of Vitamin B1 (thiamin) and Vitamin A, indirectly making inositol and choline crucial vitamins.

 It has also been observed that inositol increases the effectiveness of Vitamin E, an important anti-oxidant.

 - Polycystic ovary syndrome

-When using inositol, it is best to increase dosages slowly and to take with choline and other B Vitamins.
-Typical dosages range from 100 mg – 1000 mg with therapeutic dosages ranging from 10 – 20 grams.
+When using inositol, it is best to increase dosages slowly and to take in conjunction with choline and other B Vitamins.
+Typical dosages range from 100 mg – 1000 mg, with therapeutic dosages ranging from 10 – 20 grams.

-Inositol is water-soluble, so any excess of this vitamin will be washed out.
-High dose inositol is very well tolerated when dosages are slowly increased.
-As with any therapeutic dosages, minor side effects such as diarrhea may occur at first, and then later subside.
+Inositol is water-soluble so any excess will be eliminated.
+High intake of inositol has been found to be very well tolerated when dosages are slowly increased.
+As with any therapeutic dosage, minor side effects such as diarrhea may occur at first, and eventually subside.